-1. Complete the application.
-You can print it and mail or fax.
-You can download it, type your responses in the fields, then print and mail or fax (you can not save the form once completetd unless you have the full version of Adobe Acrobat software).
+- Complete the online application.
+(Using the online form is the preferred method).
+If you would prefer, you can print it and e-mail, mail or fax.
+You can download it paper application (currently unavailable), type your responses in the fields, then print and mail or fax (you can not save the form once completed unless you have the full version of Adobe Acrobat software).

-2. If you are not an Iowa resident, there is a $50 registration fee for beginning farmers.
-Include a check made out to Beginning Farmer Center with your application.
-If you are matched with an Iowa farmer the $50 registration fee can be refunded.
+- If you are not an Iowa resident, there is a $50 registration fee for beginning farmers.
+Include a check made out to Iowa State University with your application.

 Meanwhile, as you wait for an opportunity to open you need to carefully consider the following items:

 - Do you have the knowledge needed for the type of agriculture you want to enter?

 - Do a financial analysis of your assets and resources so you are prepared to talk about what you can contribute to the farm business.
 Your assets may be mainly in labor and educational skills.
 Or you may have some of your own machinery.
 You need to be able to show what you can contribute towards the farm business.

 - Do you have financing available or will you require financial help from the landowner?